DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-01-25-letsencrypt-gcloud-wordpress.md

 tags: google cloud, wordpress, https, letsencrypt
 ---

+## Update
+The steps listed below still work but are outdated.
+LetsEncrypt now recommends [Certbot](https://certbot.eff.org) which is super easy to install and use.
+It auto creates the certificates and also deals with renews.

 Steps to install free SSL certificates using [Lets Encrypt](https://letsencrypt.org/) on Google Cloud based Wordpress installation.